ZiggyCreatures/FusionCache/docs/CacheStampede.md

 # :rocket: Cache Stampede prevention

+A [Cache Stampede](https://en.wikipedia.org/wiki/Cache_stampede) is a typical failure you may encounter while using caching in a high load scenario, and basically it's what happens when a lot of requests comes in for the same data and there's no special handling of that.

+## The Problem

+Imagine multiple requets coming in, all for the same data.
+They would:

+- all go to the cache to check for the same data
+- all not find that in the cache
+- then they would all go to the database
+- and finally they would all save the same fresh piece of data in the cache

+all of them at the same time, for the same data.

+Now imagine that scenario with 100 or 1.000 concurrent requests: that is both a waste of resources and something that may potentially tear down your database during peak traffic time.

+## The Solution

-A [Cache Stampede](https://en.wikipedia.org/wiki/Cache_stampede) is a typical failure you may encounter while using caching in a high load scenario: FusionCache takes great care in coordinating the execution of concurrent factories for the same cache key, to avoid this type of failure altogether.
+FusionCache takes great care in coordinating the execution of concurrent factories for the same cache key, to avoid this type of failure altogether.

 Inside FusionCache a factory is just a function that you specify when using the main `GetOrSet[Async]` method: basically it's the way you specify **how to get a value** when it is not in the cache or is expired.